cpoff/jamdocs2/docs/getting-started.md

 ## Who does what?

-Curt is running the project and will be lead developer.
-Sheila is the executive sponsor.
-Kristin is the lead design resource.
-Jeff will be in charge of system administration.
+* Curt is running the project and will be lead developer

-Run of Show:
+* Sheila is the executive sponsor
+* Kristin is the lead design resource
+* Jeff will be in charge of system administration.

 #### Pre-build window (April 9)